videntity/provider-data-tools/README.md

 json2mongo
 ----------

-`json2mongo` imports a JSON object file to a MongoDB document.
+`json2mongo` imports a JSON object file into a MongoDB document.
 The file is checked for validity (i.e. {}) before attempting to import it into MongoDB.